SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Increased the query timeout values for attendance and giving analytic reports.
 + Updated the FileSystem binary file type provider to save the relative path to file when saving a new binary file using this provider.
 + Added logic to check for any new person names or addresses being entered with all lower or all upper case characters and if so, fix casing so that first character is uppercased and remaining characters are lowercased.
-+ Updated following notifications to exclude deceased people (fixes #1558).
++ Updated following notifications to exclude deceased people (Fixes #1558).
 + Added new SendGroupEmail Job.
 + Added setting to Group Sync job to enable forced password resets on new logins that are created during the sync.
 + Updated the address verification process to preserve first service's standardization results even if second service is used for geocoding.